moonbitlang/moonbit-course/course10/course_en.md

   - Then perform key lookup by traversing the collection:
     - If key exists, update the value.
     - Else, add the key-value pair.
-- Silimilar case for the remove operation.
+- Similar case for the remove operation.

     ![height:200px](../pics/separate_chaining_op_en.drawio.svg)